Editorial

 The live music bars in Nashville that actually matter are not the ones with the neon signs on Broadway that visitors line up for.
 Those bars are not bad — they are doing exactly what they are designed to do — but the best live music bars in Nashville are the places where songwriters work out songs in front of twenty people, where musicians play for the craft before the crowd, and where the booking reflects a genuine commitment to what this city does at its best.
-We have spent years finding those rooms.
+This guide collects those rooms.

 Beyond Broadway: The Best Live Music Bars for Real Nashville